mgulati3/Web-Summarizer/README.md

 3. **Web Scraping**
    The `content.js` script scrapes the main article content (from `<article>` or `<p>` tags) for summarization.

-4. **Modern CSS UI**
-   The popup and options pages use custom CSS for a sleek, responsive interface.

 ## Installation

 1. Clone or download this repository.